-- Understand how the legal system works and learn about the legal profession and the role of barristers and solicitors - 2 Engage with different legal areas, such as contract law, which is useful in your everyday life - Heighten your skills in developing a reasoned argument and substantiating it with evidence and support
+- Understand how the legal system works and learn about the legal profession and the role of barristers and solicitors - 2 Engage with different legal areas, such as contract law, which is useful in your everyday life - Heighten your skills in developing a reasoned argument and substantiating it with evidence and valid legal arguments

 Students comment that although A level law is demanding it becomes their favourite subject.
-Students enjoy the practical application of the subject, which develops their problem-solving skills to real life situations.
+Students enjoy the practical application of the subject, which develops their problem-solving skills to real life situations

-In year 6 students will study the English Legal System (Paper 1) which introduces

-the principles behind English law and the

-modern day sources of English law.
-Amongst

-other areas, the course looks closely at the

-legal profession: the role of barristers and

-solicitors; how judges can create case law

-and how they can avoid an unfair decision;

-Parliamentary law-making and procedure.
+In year 6 students will study the English Legal System (Paper 1) which introduces the principles behind English law and the modern day sources of English law.
+Amongst other areas, the course looks closely at the legal profession: the role of barristers and solicitors: how judges can create case law and how they can avoid an unfair decision: Parliamentary law-making and procedure.
 Types of judges and their independence.
 The course also looks into police powers including the rules on how to carry out arrests and how to detain and question suspects before a charge is made.
 It also looks into police powers to stop and search those who are considered suspects under the Misuse of Drugs Act 1971 and the Terrorism Act 2000.
-Students will also study Criminal Law (Paper 2) which covers the principles underpinning fault in the criminal law and
+Students will also study Criminal Law (Paper 2) which covers the principles underpinning fault in the criminal law and considers the elements which make up a crime.
+Students will undergo the study of different criminal offences including; theft, robbery, burglary, blackmail and fraud